HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 - `sudo apt install -y wget xz-utils build-essential gfortran liboctave-dev libboost-graph-dev libgsl-dev libmatio-dev libslicot-dev libslicot-pic libsuitesparse-dev flex libfl-dev bison autoconf automake texlive texlive-publishers texlive-latex-extra texlive-fonts-extra texlive-latex-recommended texlive-science texlive-plain-generic lmodern python3-sphinx tex-gyre latexmk libjs-mathjax doxygen x13as`
 - `mkdir dynare_chains_1 dynare_chains_2 dynare_chains_timed`

+If you need to shut the machine down, run `sudo docker commit <ID> dynaredocker` where `<ID>` is replaced with the ID from `sudo docker ps`.
+You can then re-activate the docker container using `sudo docker run -it --rm --shm-size=512M dynaredocker -shell` later on.
+This is more efficient than restarting and moving the dynare-5.1 folder in/out.

 ## Julia

 Note that if installing Julia on the command line, you will need to call it as `~/julia-1.7.1/bin/julia --project <scriptname>` i.e. specifying the full path of the Julia executable.